How To Defeat Packing Anxiety

-While traveling during this time can be desirable due to the lack of pressure that summer travels is known for, another issue unfolds shortly before departing: packing anxiety.
+While traveling during this time can be desirable due to the promising sunlight from the bleak winter days, another issue unfolds shortly before departing: packing anxiety.

 Packing anxiety is real and the stress levels can be high for anyone planning to hit the road or take a flight or two.